openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-multisite.rst

 single region in the event of a failure.

 Orchestration is used because of the built-in functionality of autoscaling and auto healing in the event of increased load.
-Additional configuration management tools, such as Puppet or Chef could also have been used in this scenario, but were not chosen since Orchestration had the appropriate built-in hooks into the OpenStack cloud, whereas the other tools were external and not native to OpenStack.
+External configuration management tools, such as Puppet or Chef could also have been used in this scenario, but were not chosen since Orchestration had the appropriate built-in hooks into the OpenStack cloud.
 In addition, external tools were not needed since this deployment scenario was straight forward.